ja7181/docs/content/get-started/using-github/github-for-mobile.md

 To use {% data variables.product.prodname_mobile %} with {% data variables.product.prodname_ghe_server %}, {% data variables.product.product_location %} must be version 3.0 or greater, and your enterprise owner must enable mobile support for your enterprise.
 For more information, see {% ifversion ghes %}"[Release notes](/enterprise-server/admin/release-notes)" and {% endif %}"[Managing {% data variables.product.prodname_mobile %} for your enterprise](/admin/configuration/managing-github-for-mobile-for-your-enterprise)."

-During the beta for {% data variables.product.prodname_mobile %} with {% data variables.product.prodname_ghe_server %}, you must be signed in with a user account on {% data variables.product.prodname_dotcom_the_website %}.
+During the beta for {% data variables.product.prodname_mobile %} with {% data  %}, you must be signed in with a user account on {% data variables.product.prodname_dotcom_the_website %}.

 ### Adding, switching, or signing out of accounts